Updated 28/05/2026

 Coenzyme Q10 functions as the critical electron shuttle in cellular energy production, a role that extends far beyond its widely recognized antioxidant properties.
-New research reveals how statins disrupt this fundamental process by blocking the same metabolic pathway that produces both cholesterol and CoQ10.
+Research by Qu et al. (2018) reveals how statins disrupt this fundamental process by blocking the same metabolic pathway that produces both cholesterol and CoQ10.

 CoQ10 Decline and Statin Impact on Heart Function